YourFavouriteOreo/VTT-Chat-Reactions/README.md

  - Loads Custom Emojis from "Emoji Packs" that can be installed as side modules (no scripting required)
  - Adds Emoji Picker next to text  area for easy use of emojis in chat
  - Adds Twemoji and Custom emojis to chat
+ - Suggests emoji completions when typing a colon `:` in chat

 # Development Instructions From the Template:
 About Bundler: